 Too often, business leaders and young innovators don’t have the funding or resources to bring their ideas to life and excel in a digital world.
 By equipping entrepreneurs and small business owners with the skills, digital resources, and opportunities they need to thrive, we can empower them create their own success and achieve long-term growth.
 Together with partners like the Echoing Green, Native Women Lead, Prospera, StartOut, and Walker’s Legacy, we’re also committed to making sure the next generation has an entrepreneurial mindset and the tools they need to bring their ideas to life.

-Comcast RISE is supporting the growth of all small businesses and entrepreneurs committed to uplifting their local communities.
+Comcast RISE is supporting the growth of small businesses and entrepreneurs committed to uplifting their local communities.
 The program is built to help businesses and their communities thrive with a focus on economic growth.

 LIFT Labs gives talented entrepreneurs access to Comcast NBCUniversal’s network of partners, brands, and mentors to foster rapid breakthroughs in media, entertainment, and connectivity.